This

 Zeptah?)

-have kept from mingling with the mixed line of Canaan and Mizraim?
+were kept from mingling with the mixed line of Canaan and Mizraim?

 Consider Potiphera (פוֹטִי פֶרַע) Priest of On.
 (Genesis 41:45)